We still need more volunteers. Can you help? Please contact Andrea or Emma

 The lounge is available most afternoon after 2:30.
 Could you make use of the space for an hour for a support group, a discussion group, a group sharing a common interest?
 There would be no charge so long as you are not already a recognised organisation and you would be open to welcoming other people to join you.
 You may wish to meet monthly or weekly.
-Speak to Anne or Andrea if you are interested.
+Speak to Loretta or Andrea if you are interested.

 Have you seen our Facebook page?